aromáma Pure unrefined Shea Butter 30ml VEGAN

 - Even if it is extremely oily and thick in texture, shea butter is great for facial skin care.
 It is especially loved by people with mature and very dry skin.
-The anti-wrinkle, skin rejuvenating and regenerating properties of shea butter are widely described in the literature.
-Thanks to oleic and linolenic fatty acids, shea butter is perfectly absorbed into the skin and does not block the pores.
-Before applying shea butter on the facial skin, it must be moistened first with floral water.
+The anti-wrinkle, skin rejuvenating and regenerating properties of shea butter are widely described in literature.
+Thanks to oleic and linolenic fatty acids, shea butter is perfectly absorbed into the skin and does not block pores.
+Before applying shea butter on the skin, it must be moistened first with floral water.

 Dermatologically and microbiologically tested.